Why Small Business Tax Planning Is Essential in 2026

 Estimated Quarterly Tax Payments: Avoid Penalties

 As a small business owner, you're required to pay estimated taxes quarterly if you expect to owe $1,000 or more.
-Understanding and meeting these deadlines is crucial to avoid penalties.
+Meeting these deadlines is crucial to avoid penalties.

 | Quarter | Income Period | Due Date | % of Annual Tax |